drepper/obs-realsense-greenscreen/README.md

 Using the plugin with OBS
 -------------------------

 After installation the plugin should be immediately found by OBS.
 Adding it as a source happens just as for other cameras, just select the "RealSense Greenscreen" source.

-The property dialog allows to change the resolution, set the maximum distance (in meters) and greenscreen color.
+The property dialog allows to select the device, change the resolution, set the maximum distance (in meters) and greenscreen color.

 After the camera source has been added one can use the chroma key filter.
 To enable the filter select the `RealSense Greenscreen` source in the `Sources` list.
 Right click on the entry to bring up the context dialog and select the `Filters` menu item.
 This allows to add the `Chroma Key` effect filter.
-Just make sure to select the key color as selected for the source and play a bit with the `Similarity` and `Key Color Spull Reduction` sliders to get an acceptable result.
+Just make sure to select the key color as selected for the source and play a bit with the `Similarity` and `Key Color Spill Reduction` sliders to get an acceptable result.